-The Bloom synthesizes many exciting elements but underpinning our journey is an exploration of how transformational festivals speak to universal aspects of our human experience.
-While entertaining and novel to many, it is ultimately the takeaways from these themes—the insights and rewards of our journey—which will connect to the lives of viewers.
+The Bloom synthesizes several elements yet underpinning our journey is an exploration of how transformational festivals speak to universal aspects of our human experience.
+While our stories are colorful and entertaining, it is the takeaways from these themes—the insights and rewards of our journey—which will connect to the intimate lives of viewers.

-Here’s a quick overview and break-down of the themes the series brings to light through the lens of the counterculture of our time*:
+Here’s a quick break-down of the themes the series brings to light through the lens of the counterculture of our time*: